girirohan36/Cardiovascular_diseaseprediction/README.md

 05 Recommendations : The lifestyle changes to make to reduce changes of heart disease

 06 Enhancements : Ensemble the models

+## Enhancements
+ ● Build a voting classifier which is an ensemble of different ML models used to improve performance

+ ● Leverage advanced techniques like SVM, Neural networks to improve prediction power

+ ● Explore external data sources